 Well-designed shelterbelts typically include three to six rows of fairly dense plantings with species that will provide consistent cover from the ground to the upper story, such as with the species described above.
 They help prevent wind erosion but also provide important shelter for stock, with sheep benefiting especially during lambing and off-shear periods.
 The economic benefits from shelterbelts are proving to be well worth sacrificing a small amount of fodder for.

 Our knowledge base is full of suggestions to landholders on how to deal with non-arable or marginal lands We have comprehensive information and studies we are always happy to share.
-Have a look at our Knowledge Hub on our website.

 This project is supported by funding from the Australian Government’s National Landcare Program.